 A relatively large number of people in Landis telecommute to their jobs.
 Overall, about 11.49% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Landis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Landis does not have a public transit system used by locals to get to and from work.

 In terms of college education, Landis is nearly on par with the US average for all cities of 21.84%: 18.22% of adults 25 and older in Landis have a bachelor's degree or advanced degree.